realr4an/teams-presence-guardian/README.md

 > **Status:** Alpha preview (core presence keeping, log monitors, tray UI, and settings GUI working).
 > **Last updated:** 2025-10-28.
 Microsoft Graph integration, ML model training, and packaged installers are still outstanding.

 Teams Activity Keeper is a lightweight Windows tray companion that keeps Microsoft Teams presence online when you intentionally step away, while monitoring local signals for urgent activity.
-It is designed for realr4an with a focus on privacy, low resource usage, and extensibility.
+The project focuses on privacy, low resource usage, and extensibility.

 ## Features
 - **Presence Keeper:** Uses Windows power APIs (no input emulation) to keep the system awake only when you are away and pauses automatically when you return.